 It is in this price range where you'll find the majority of the best-known bourbons on the market.
 If you're looking for a smooth whiskey that you can sip or mix, these are excellent candidates and definitely worth throwing down a little more cash.
 With one of these bottles, you can be confident that all your favorite bourbon cocktails will taste great as well.

 $50 to $60 Range

 When you get over $50 in the bourbon market, you're looking at top-shelf bottles.
 They're impressive, most are impeccably smooth, and you'll definitely want to treat yourself to a sip of these from time to time.

 $70 and Up

 While you can find bourbon over $100, most will stay below that mark.
 Many of these bottles are aged for an exceptionally long time compared to other bourbons and some are experimental or limited edition releases from famous distilleries.
 For the most part, they're worth every penny.Continue to 5 of 8 below.

 Tennessee Whiskey Brands

 Tennessee whiskey is far more limited than any other style because of the distinct "Lincoln County Process" of charcoal filtering.
-There are only two distilleries in the state of Tennessee that produce this whiskey, George Dickel and Jack Daniel's, though each produces a variety of bottlings.
+There are only a few distilleries in the state of Tennessee that produce this whiskey—George Dickel and Jack Daniel's are the biggest—and each produces a variety of bottlings.

-While Jack Daniel's is a better-known name, George Dickel has many devoted fans that prefer it over the other Tennessee option.
+While Jack Daniel's is a better-known name, George Dickel has many devoted fans that prefer it.
 If you enjoy the charcoal taste of one, give the other a try or explore the other labels the distilleries offer.
 After all, the best way to find your personal favorite is to taste them for yourself.